xhyonline/openresty-cdn-gateway/openresty/README.markdown

 OpenResty is a full-fledged web application server by bundling the standard nginx core, lots of 3rd-party nginx modules, as well as most of their external dependencies.

-This bundle is maintained Yichun Zhang (agentzh).
+This bundle is maintained by Yichun Zhang (agentzh).

 Because most of the nginx modules are developed by the bundle maintainers, it can ensure that all these modules are played well together.